 - Continuous improvement

 The aim of the GSK numerical reasoning test is to assess how well you understand and can utilise numerical information.
-The questions in this test are all multiple choice, but the style varies from number series to information contained on a graph or in a table.
-In order to answer questions you need to be able to calculate percentages quickly and confidently.
+The question topics are diverse, from understanding number series to extracting information from graphs and tables.
+To answer the questions, you must be able to perform basic mathematical calculations quickly and confidently.
 You may use a calculator to help you work out the answers.
-The adaptive nature of this test makes it a little more tricky as the system is able to assess how well you perform on harder questions.
-Preparation for these tests will ensure that you can answer quickly and correctly.
-Taking practice tests will increase your confidence and your overall score.
+The adaptive nature of this test makes it a little more tricky as the system is able to assess how well you perform on different level questions.

 The aim of this test is to assess your English language skills and how well you understand written information.
-There are two types of question in the test.
-Some questions will be true, false or cannot say type questions, where you are given a passage of text and asked to determine whether a statement on this passage is true, false or you cannot say based on the information contained in the text.
+There are two types of question on this test.
+Some questions are in the true/false/cannot say format—you are given a passage of text and asked to determine whether a statement on this passage is true, false, or you cannot say based on the information contained in the text.
 The second type of question involves a sentence with missing words.
-Your task is to choose the correct words from four options.
-The aim of this test is to assess your spelling and grammar.
-Prepare for this style of question with our specially created GSK Kenexa style practice pack.
+Your task is to choose the correct word from four options.
+Prepare for this style of question with our specially created GSK Kenexa–style practice pack.

-In this style of interview a question will appear on the screen, you then have one minute to think about your answer, and 2 to 3 minutes to record your answer.
-Make sure you keep your answers concise so you don’t run out of time.
-In total there will be four or five questions, plus a final question asking for additional comments.
-As well as the motivational question, you should expect to answer a technical question about the area you have applied to.
+The program works by popping question up on the screen.
+You have one minute to think about your answer and 2–3 minutes to record it.
+Keep your answers concise so that you don’t run out of time.
+There are a total of four or five questions, plus a final question asking for additional comments.
+In addition to questions about your motivations, you should expect to answer a technical question about the programme you have applied to.

 - What is GSK?

-- Describe an experience where you learned an important lesson and have now applied to other areas of your life?
+- Describe an experience where you learned an important lesson that you later applied to other areas of your life.